fistlabs/fist/docs/index.md

 _Read the [plugins guide](/docs/guides/using-plugins.md)_

 Now we should to create model unit for our documentation pages.
-The pages are so similar, therefore we only need to create one general model.
+The pages are so similar, therefore we only need to create just one general model.

 _[fist_plugins/units/models/document.js](/examples/njsdoc/fist_plugins/units/models/document.js):_